 Dovonex is a first-line treatment – if you can’t manage your psoriasis without medication then Dovonex is one of 2 groups of first-line medical treatment options.
 Dovonex belongs to the vitamin D-like treatment group.
-The other are topical corticosteroids which come with more health risks than medications like Dovonex.
+The other group of treatments are topical corticosteroids.

 What’s in Dovonex? – it contains the active ingredient ‘calcipotriol’.
 This ingredient reduces the extra growth of skin cells that causes the scaly skin during psoriasis flare ups.
 The other non-active ingredients are – disodium edatate, disodium phosphate dihydrate, DL-a tocopheol, liquid paraffin, macrogol (2) stearyl ether, propylene glycol, purified water, and white soft paraffin.

-What does Dovonex look like? – it is an off white or yellowish-white, translucent (let’s light through) ointment.
+What does Dovonex look like? – it’s an off white or yellowish-white, translucent (lets light through) ointment.
 An ointment is different from a cream because it’s less thick and more like an oily liquid.

 Yes, you can with our service – you can order Dovonex online using Zava’s online doctor service.
-This service is for people over 18 years old, who have been diagnosed with chronic plaque psoriasis (the most common type of psoriasis) and who’ve used Dovonex before.
+This service is for people over 18 years old, who’ve been diagnosed with chronic plaque psoriasis (the most common type of psoriasis) and who’ve used Dovonex before.